rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Identify Insecure Deserialization.md

 - `s:10:"isLoggedIn"` - The key of the second attribute is the 10-character string `"isLoggedIn"`
 - `b:1` - The value of the second attribute is the boolean value `true`

+> The serialized string for an integer would be `i:123`, notice that it only contains the data type and value, and not including the character length.

 The native methods PHP use for serialization are `serialize()` and `unserialize()`.
 During source code review, it's wise to look for `unserialize()` and start investigating.
 ## Java Serialization
 Some languages, including Java, use binary serialization formats.
 This is more difficult to read, but can still be identified by recognizing a few tell-tale signs.
 Java objects always begin with the same bytes, which are encoded as `ac ed` in hexadecimal and `rO0` in Base64.